John Howard Angas: Career

-They returned in 1855 and settled at Collingrove near his father's estate.
-Country life did not agree with Mrs. Angas however, and on their next visit to the England, she remained there, and for six years her husband lived alternately there and in South Australia, supervising his pastoral interests.
+Country life did not agree with Mrs. Angas however, and on their next visit to England, she remained there, and for six years her husband lived alternately there and in South Australia, supervising his pastoral interests.
 A son Charles Howard Angas was born at his grandmother's house in Upper Clapton, England, on 21 April 1861, and his sister Lilian Gertrude Angas on 13 December 1862.
 (Note: Lilian married George Bazley-White on 31 January 1891.
 They divorced; she and three children reverted to surname Angas in 1911, lived Stoke Poges, died perhaps c.
 1960, as memorial fund was established September 1963: the death of a Lilian G Angas aged 96 in N W Surrey was recorded Q1 1959.)
 In May 1863, John and Susanne Angas returned to South Australia on the steamer Pera, with their two infant children.
 The family was in England again in 1879 when news of the death of John's father George Fife Angas was received, and they immediately returned to South Australia.

-When Angas was developing the land at Barossa, he had to make important decisions while quite young, and was a fine type of early pioneer.
-Like his brother, George French Angas, he had some talent as an artist, but the responsibilities thrown on him in early life prevented him from developing it to the same extent.